GSA/site-scanning-documentation/pages/candidate-scans.md

 * [Also, if they required implementation reports being in a machine readable, fixed location - we could analyze that report]

+* Maybe do the same scans on one page linked from the homepage

 ## Best Practices
 * Lots of ideas from https://www.screamingfrog.co.uk/seo-spider/